 Final Repair Bill

 A document that provides details on the actual costs to repair the car.
 It should provide a detailed listing of all parts, labor, taxes, and any other fees charged by the repair center.
+Click here to see a sample of this document.

 The inability of an entity to provide travel services because it has ceased operations either following the filing of a petition for bankruptcy, whether voluntary or involuntary, or because it has ceased operations as a result of a denial of credit or the inability to meet financial obligations.